jaymcgavren/jaymcgavren.github.io/_posts/2020-04-10-unity-cheat-sheet.md

 # Wrap-up

 That's all for now because that's all I have need of.
-I'll update this post as I discover more frequently-used concepts.
+I'll update this post as I discover more universally-used concepts.
 Let me know if you have suggestions!